-Value of Intangible Assets and Goodwill
+Value of Intangible Assets

-Knight is required to review the carrying value of its intangible assets for impairment periodically or when there is an indication of impairment and is required to review the carrying value of its goodwill on an annual basis.
-Intangible assets include the net book value of product rights, trademarks and process know-how covered by certain patented and non-patented information.
-Goodwill is the excess of the aggregate consideration transferred in a business combination and the amount recognized for the non-controlling interests over the net identifiable assets acquired and liabilities assumed.
-The goodwill will be allocated to each of Knight's cash-generating units that expect profit from the business combination, irrespective of whether other assets or liabilities of the acquiree will be assigned to those units.
+A portion of Knight's total assets is related to acquired Intangible Assets as defined in the Corporation's annual audited consolidated financial statements for fiscal 2016.
+As of December 31, 2016, the carrying value of Knight's intangible assets was \$14,153,000.
+Knight is required to review the carrying value of its intangible assets for impairment each reporting period or when there is an indication of impairment.
+Intangible assets include the net book value of product rights (including certain milestones paid or payable related to the product rights), trademarks and process know-how covered by certain patented and non-patented information.
 Management reviews the carrying value based on projected future results.
 If events such as generic competition or inability to manufacture or obtain supply of product occur that may cause sales of the related products to decline, Knight will adjust the projected results accordingly.
-Any impairment in the carrying value will result in a write-down of the intangible asset or goodwill which will be charged to income during the period in which the impairment is determined.
-The write-down of intangible assets or goodwill may have a material adverse effect on the results of operations in the period in which the write-down occurs.
+Any impairment in the carrying value will result in a write-down of the intangible asset which will be charged to income during the period in which the impairment is determined.
+The write-down of intangible assets may have a material adverse effect on the results of operations in the period in which the write-down occurs.